finos/symphony-bdk-java/docs/tech/production-readiness.md

 Production readiness documentation for BDK-based applications.

 ## Logging
-The Symphony BDK setup your logger [MDC](http://logback.qos.ch/manual/mdc.html) (Mapped Diagnostic Context) with a value called `X-Trace-Id` (random alphanumeric value of 6 characters).
+The Symphony BDK sets up your logger [MDC](http://logback.qos.ch/manual/mdc.html) (Mapped Diagnostic Context) with a value called `X-Trace-Id` (random alphanumeric string of 6 characters).
 This value is send as header of every request made to the Symphony API.
 This is especially useful for cross-applications debugging, assuming that the `X-Trace-Id` value is also present in your application logs.